 7. Old Dillard Museum, Fort Lauderdale

-The Old Dillard Museum building dates back to segregation when it was the first school for African American children in Fort Lauderdale.
+The Old Dillard Museum building dates back to segregation when it was the first school for African-American children in Fort Lauderdale.
 Today, it’s a museum that offers incredible insights into inspiring pioneers from the local African-American community.

 Learn about the rich history of African-American educators and citizens in Fort Lauderdale at this National Register landmark.
 You’ll witness an inspiring tribute to African-American history and an impressive selection of interactive exhibits and on-going events.

-8. Snake Warrior Island, Miramar
+8. Snake Warrior's Island Natural Area, Miramar

 It’s not hard to pinpoint why natives chose this area to settle; the marshlands have stunning views complete with the chatter of herons, moorhens and wood ducks around you.
 Hike along the trail, and learn about the detailed events and characteristics of the Seminole tribe settlement on your journey.
 It’s inspiring to see how the Native Americans lived on the soil we know today.